 “High numbers of toxic blue-green algae has been detected in Lake Albert, in sufficient numbers to pose a hazard to public health,” Manager Environment and Recreation Services Mark Gardiner said.

-“Council advises the community that people and domestic animals should not come into contact with water from the lake,” Acting Manager Environment & City Compliance Sharomi Dayanand said.
+“Council advises people and domestic animals not to come into contact with water from the lake.

-Algal blooms generally occur in waters rich in nutrients, in particular phosphorus.
-These nutrients originate from activities within the lake catchment, particularly after periods of high temperature and/or rainfall events.
+Blue-green algal blooms generally occur in waters rich in nutrients, in particular phosphorus.
+These nutrients originate from activities within the lake, particularly after periods of high temperature and/or rainfall events.

 Wagga Wagga City Council is a member of the Murrumbidgee Regional Algal Coordinating Committee and is following the protocols contained in the Murrumbidgee Regional Algal Contingency Plan.

 Council will continue to monitor the situation and the community will be notified as soon as the readings are at an acceptable level.